Albert0i/RedisDump/RedisFunctions.md

 ```

 ##### **Extension to underlaying Data Structures**
+Set, being the best candidate for data deduplication, sometimes it is convenient to keep the their number of  occurrence.
+Every time a member is added to Sorted Set, it's score is increased by one:
 ```
 > FCALL ZADDINCR 1 testz a b c d e f
 (integer) 6